duytran-vio/J2YB-Mentorship/HR Dashboard/README.md

 ### Tasks Completed

 - Research about HR Manager responsibility in organization.
-- Identify metrics in people analytics (Layer 2, 3).
+- Identify metrics of HR Manager in people analytics (Layer 2, 3).

 ### Challenges Faced